GlobalFoundries: History

-On May 20, 2019, Marvell Technology Group announced it would acquire Avera Semi from GlobalFoundries for $650 million and potentially an additional $90 million.
+On 20 May 2019 Marvell Technology Group announced it would acquire Avera Semi from GlobalFoundries for $650 million and potentially an additional $90 million.
 Avera Semi was GlobalFoundries' ASIC Solutions division, which had been a part of IBM's semiconductor manufacturing business.
-On February 1, 2019, GlobalFoundries announced the $236 million sale of its Fab 3E in Tampines, Singapore, to Vanguard International Semiconductor (VIS) as part of their plan to exit the MEMS business by December 31, 2019. on April 22, 2019, GlobalFoundries announced the $430 million sale of their Fab 10 in East Fishkill, New York, to ON Semiconductor.
-GlobalFoundries has received $100 million and will receive $330 million at the end of 2022 when ON Semiconductor will gain full operational control.
+On 1 February 2019 GlobalFoundries announced the $236 million sale of its Fab 3E in Tampines, Singapore, to Vanguard International Semiconductor (VIS) as part of their plan to exit the MEMS business by 31 December 2019.
+On April 22, 2019, GlobalFoundries announced the $430 million sale of their Fab 10 in East Fishkill, New York, to ON Semiconductor.
+GlobalFoundries has received $100 million and was going to receive another $330 million at the end of 2022 when ON Semiconductor would gain full operational control.
 The 300mm fab is capable of 65 nm to 40 nm and was a part of IBM.
 On August 15, 2019, GlobalFoundries announced a multi-year supply agreement with Toppan Photomasks.
 The agreement included Toppan acquiring GlobalFoundries' Burlington photomask facility.

-In February 2020, GlobalFoundries announced that its embedded magnetoresistive non-volatile memory (eMRAM) entered production which is the industry's first production ready eMRAM.
+In February 2020 GlobalFoundries announced that its embedded magnetoresistive non-volatile memory (eMRAM) entered production which is the industry's first production ready eMRAM.

-In May 2020, GlobalFoundries stated it was fully abandoning its plans of opening Fab 11 in Chengdu, China due to reported rivalry between the latter and the US.
-This was three years after the manufacturer announced it would invest $10 billion to open the new fab; the fab was never brought online.
+In May 2020 GlobalFoundries stated it was fully abandoning its plans of opening Fab 11 in Chengdu, China due to reported rivalry between the latter and the US.
+This happened three years after the manufacturer announced it would invest $10 billion to open the new fab; however, the fab was never brought online.

-On April 26, 2021, GlobalFoundries announced that effective immediately, it was transferring its global headquarters from Santa Clara, California to its Malta, New York campus (home to Fab 8).
+On 26 April 2021 GlobalFoundries announced that effective immediately, it was transferring its global headquarters from Santa Clara, California to its Malta, New York campus (home to Fab 8).

-In August 2022, Google expanded its open-source chip design and manufacturing efforts by partnering with GlobalFoundries to develop an open-source process design kit (PDK) based on the foundry's 180nm node.
+In August 2022 Google expanded its open-source chip design and manufacturing efforts by partnering with GlobalFoundries to develop an open-source process design kit (PDK) based on the foundry's 180 nm node.
 In October 31, Google announced they would sponsor no-cost OpenMPW (multi-project wafer) shuttle runs for it in the coming months.

+GlobalFoundries was a gold sponsor for the Special Olympics Vermont Penguin Plunge which raised over $500,000 in 2022 to support Vermont athletes.

-In February 2023, GlobalFoundries signed a deal to become the exclusive provider of US-produced semiconductor chips for GM amid an ongoing shift to electric vehicles in what was referred to as an "industry-first" deal.
-It would help GM reduce the amount of different chips needed in its vehicles.
+In February 2023 GlobalFoundries signed a deal to become the exclusive provider of US-produced semiconductor chips for General Motors amid an ongoing shift to electric vehicles in what was referred to as an "industry-first" deal.
+It would help General Motors reduce the amount of different chips needed in its vehicles.
 The companies planned for production in Malta, New York.
 The deal would not lead to new jobs right away but would rather ensure stability in the supply of chips.
 At the time of the announcement, GlobalFoundries CEO Thomas Caufield said the full effect of this increase in production would be seen in two to three years.